bajraan/3DP-DurableHinge-V2/README.md

 </p>

 > [!IMPORTANT]
-> **This model consists of three variants, check below list and variants, and decide which one > you want ro reproduce.**
+> **This model consists of a few variants.
+Check the list below and choose the one that best fits your needs.**
 > [!NOTE]
 >```markdown
-> PIN VARIANTS:
+>PIN VARIANTS:
 >|----|------------------------------------|---|
 >| A  | Metal rod M8 and Ericsson          |   |
 >| B  | Printed Pin                        |   |
 >| C  | Metal DIN912 Screw and nut         |   |
-> MOUNTING VARIANTS:
+>MOUNTING VARIANTS:
 >|----|------------------------------------|---|
 >| G  | Metal DIN912 Screw and wood insert |   |
 >| H  | Pocket screw MILESCRAFT 5201       |   |